You can cook a sizzle steak using a variety of ways.

 How do you make thin steaks tender?

 There are two ways to tenderize thin steaks.
-One way is to physically tenderize the meat by pounding it with a meat pounder.
+One way is to physically tenderize the meat by pounding it with a meat hammer.
 Another way is to soak it in a marinade that will soften up the meat.

 How long does sizzle steak take to cook?